Groups fight to keep gray wolf protections for most of US

 Wildlife advocates and environmental groups have announced that they are challenging the removal of federal protections for gray wolves across most of the U.S.

-Two coalitions of groups filed formal notices over the past several days that they plan to sue the U.S. Interior Department in federal court unless protections are restored.
+Two coalitions of groups filed formal notices over the past several days that they plan to sue the U.S. Interior Department in unless protections are restored.
 The notices are required as a precursor to lawsuits brought under the Endangered Species Act.

 The move puts states and tribes in charge of overseeing the predators and could allow hunting to resume in Michigan, Minnesota and Wisconsin.